KazikKluz/rsschool-devops/README.md

   - A manifest describing Kubernetes persistent volume configuration for Jenkins.

 - **.gitignore**:
-- This file instructs Git which folders or files should be ignored when tracking changes.
+- This file instructs Git which folders or files should be ignored when tracking changes
 - **README.md**:

   Documentation - The file you're reading right now